va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 If dump1090 is running, you will see a Google Map featuring Europe.
 Once you pan and zoom the map to your location, it should look similar to the screenshot below and, if there's any air traffic in the area your receiver can pick up, those flights will be displayed.

-Keep in mind that only flights transmitting ADS-B data are represented on the map because MODE-S doen't send position information.
+Keep in mind that only flights transmitting ADS-B data are represented on the map because MODE-S doesn't send position information.
 All flights detected will be listed in the right hand side.

 <figure class="ink-image">
 	<a href="{{ site.baseurl }}/assets/images/2016/02/10/raspberry-pi-real--time-flight-tracker/Boeing_737_Max-dump1090.png">